canonical/ubuntu-pro-client/docs/explanations.rst

 Messaging
 =========

-Here you'll find details about APT and MOTD messages -- what they are, when they are used and how they work.
+Here you'll find details about Ubuntu Pro Client-related APT and MOTD messages -- what they are, when they are used and how they work.

 ..  toctree::
     :maxdepth: 1